streamlit/docs/content/develop/concepts/architecture/fragments.md

 ## Defining and calling a fragment

 Streamlit provides a decorator ([`st.experimental_fragment`](/develop/api-reference/execution-flow/st.fragment)) to turn any function into a fragment function.
 When you call a fragment function that contains a widget function, a user triggers a _partial rerun_ instead of a full rerun when they interact with that fragment's widget.
 During a partial rerun, your fragment function is re-executed.
-Anything within the main body of your fragment is updated on the frontend while the rest of your app remains the same.
+Anything within the main body of your fragment is updated on the frontend, while the rest of your app remains the same.
 We'll describe fragments written across multiple containers later on.

 Here is a basic example of defining and calling a fragment function.
 Just like with caching, remember to call your function after defining it.